Communication about sex can be vulnerable

 Keep it realistic.

 It is one thing to have a conversation about your wants and needs, and another to implement it into your life.
-It is so important for this conversation to translate into a reality, therefor keeping things like your schedules, budgets, and physical limitations in mind will ensure your wants and needs do not get left behind in your everyday life.
+It is so important for this conversation to translate into a reality.
+Keep in mind things like your schedules, budgets, and physical limitations.
+Be realistic.
+This will ensure your wants and needs do not get left behind in your everyday life.

 Make this convo part of your routine.